n4xwe/Odroid-N2-Scripts/README.md

 BASH Scripts that Install Ham Radio Software on the Odroid N2

 These BASH scripts install either LinHPSDR, GNU Radio or WSJT-X on an Odroid N2, running the Ubuntu Mate Operating System.
-Except for the GNU Radio 3.9 w/gr-grnet script, all of the scripts have been tested on a 4GB Odroid N2 running the 64-bit version of Ubuntu Mate 18.04.
-The GNU Radio 3.9 w/gr-grnet script was written for and was tested on the 64-bit version of Ubuntu Mate 20.04.
-They may or may not work successfully on other Operating Systems or other hardware
+Except for the GNU Radio 3.9 w/gr-grnet w/gr-digital_rf script, all of the scripts have been tested on a 4GB Odroid N2 running the 64-bit version of Ubuntu Mate 18.04.
+The GNU Radio 3.9 w/gr-grnet w/gr-digital_rf script was written for and was tested on the 64-bit version of Ubuntu Mate 20.04.
+They may or may not work successfully on other Operating Systems or other hardware.

 In order for an automated script to function correctly you must have a reasonable connection to the Internet.
 The suggested method of launching the scripts is to create a separate directory named src off of the $HOME directory (/home/odroid/src).
 Copy the script file to the src directory.
 Using the Command Line, change the file permissions of the script to allow its execution (chmod +x name-of-the script.sh is one method).
 From the command line preface the script name with a dot slash (./name-of-the-script.sh) and press the Enter key.